-Council is working with Queensland Parks and Wildlife Service to control foxes in coastal bushland areas.
-The annual Coastal Fox Control Program aims to protect wildlife that is vulnerable to fox predation.
+Council is working with Queensland Parks and Wildlife Service to protect wildlife that is vulnerable to fox predation.
 Native animals that are particularly vulnerable to fox predation include small mammals, ground nesting birds and marine turtles at the egg and hatchling stage.

 2018 control program

 Keep your pets safe

 When the program is being conducted, warning signs are in place at fox control locations.
 These signs provide guidance and information for residents and visitors.
 It is very important that residents do not allow their pets to stray into bushland areas where they may be injured by control activities.

 Control program locations

-The Coastal Fox Control Program will be carried out in bushland areas from Twin Waters, North to Peregian.
-View a map of the 2017 Coastal Fox Control areas.
+The Coastal Fox Control Program will be carried out in bushland areas from Twin Waters, North to Coolum Beach.
+View a map of the 2018 Coastal Fox Control areas.

 Warning signs are placed at entrances to properties where control is occurring.
 Control activities will not be occurring on public pathways, roadsides, within 5 m of a boundary fence or within 200 m of designated dog off leash areas.

 The Coastal Fox Control Program uses humane control methods.
 These methods have been used in successful wildlife conservation programs including the Northern Sydney Regional Fox Control Program.
-Foxes are controlled using traps and the pesticide Sodium Fluoroacetate (1080).
+Foxes are controlled using soft catch foot hold traps and the pesticide Sodium Fluoroacetate (1080).
 The Fox Control Program has been carefully designed to ensure native animals are unlikely to be impacted by control activities.